dachosen1/Common-Voice/README.md

 ## Common Voice
 TBD

-An approach for classifying voices into age, gender and type of accent.
+An approach for classifying voices into age, gender and country of origin.

+Work in progress